smikequick/Credit_Risk_Analysis/README.md

 * Balanced Random Forest Classifier

-  *balanced accuracy score is
+  *balanced accuracy score is 78.7%
-  *high risk precision is % with % sensitivity which yields an F1 score of %.
+  *high risk precision is 4% with 67% sensitivity which yields an F1 score of 7%.
-  *
+  *Since there are a lower number of false positives, the low risk sensitivity is now 91% with 100% precision.

 ![Screen Shot 2022-01-10 at 6 34 48 PM](https://user-images.githubusercontent.com/87885677/148865875-6769085f-023b-489e-8d13-b16e715b9f07.png)